tgelpi-gmail/spring-boot-data-H2-embedded/README.md

 # Spring-boot-data-H2-embedded

-In this app, I used H2 in-memory database for demo purpose
+In this app, I used H2 in-memory database for demo purpose.
+OK.

 **Application.properties**